Loading...

 Prevention is key to getting rid of boxelder bugs.
 Spray the exterior walls of your home in the fall with a residual insecticide to stop them from over-wintering if you have not sprayed them earlier.

-If you treat earlier (early summer months), you have the best chance to control the immature stages of boxelder bugs.
+If you treat earlier (early summer months), you can control the immature stages of boxelder bugs.
 Ideally, spray twice, once in the spring-early summer months when they emerge and once in the fall when they seek shelter.

 If your home has a prior history of boxelder bugs, find and seal as many exterior cracks as possible during the summer.